imnikollasdev/imnikollasdev/README.md

  - 🤓 Learning: React, Next.js, Node.js;

 ### Experiences
-  - 🧥 I have experience with applications back-end.
-I also have knowledge in developing resources (mods) for games and applications (discord).
+  - 🧥 I have experience with back-end applications.
+I also have knowledge in developing features (mods) for games and applications (discord).